jackcahalane/azure-fundamentals-notes/README.md

 **Blueprint Operator** role can assign existing published blueprints, but can't create new blueprint definitions.

-**Compliance Manager** helps you track and manage your company's compliance to standard and regulations that are applicable to your organisation sich as ISO 27001, NIST 800-53 and GDPR.
+**Compliance Manager** helps you track and manage your company's compliance to standards and regulations that are applicable to your organisation such as ISO 27001, NIST 800-53 and GDPR.

-**Audit reports** allow you to determine how comliant Azure is with regards to GDPR, as well as allow you to view a list of independent assessments on Microsoft cloud services.
+**Audit reports** allow you to determine how compliant Azure is with regards to GDPR, as well as allow you to view a list of independent assessments on Microsoft cloud services.
 Reports provide info about compliance related to NIST, GDPR and ISO.

 **Health Alerts** when you want you and your team to receive a text when Azure maintenance is planned.